BDC Hamburger Icon

 Open row

-To stimulate individual effort, some companies create a cutthroat culture that measures employees against each other, while others opt for a collaborative culture that prioritizes cooperation and consensus-building.
-Some businesses use different strategies with various employees; for example, they’ll encourage competitiveness in their sales team and collaboration in manufacturing.
+In the ideal workplace, highly motivated employees are everywhere — excelling, working well with peers and striving to stand out through superior job performance.
+To stimulate individual effort, some companies create a cutthroat culture that measures employees against each other.
+Others opt for a collaborative culture that prioritizes cooperation and consensus-building.
+Some businesses use different strategies with various employees.
+For example, they’ll encourage competitiveness in their sales team and collaboration in manufacturing.

 6 things to keep in mind about workplace competition